RonAmerica/RonAmerica/README.md

 I've coded games using OpenGL, custom servers using sockets, and much more working software.
 I'm also familiar with Bash and shell scripting, Tcl, GW-BASIC, QBASIC, DOS programming, and some 6502 and x86 assembly.
 Much experience managing and publishing projects.
 You could probably benefit from my help.

 I spend my free time retrograming, music-listening, activism-engaging, and entrepreneur-planning.

-Microsoft is evil, and these projects are not benefitting in any way from being on github, so I'll probably self-host them in the future.

-I will not be going through any extra steps or jumping through any hoops to log in to my account just because some evil creep working for microsoft claims it's a good thing.
+I will not be going through any extra steps or jumping through any hoops to log in to my account just because some creep working for Microsoft claims it's a good thing.
+These and many other projects will be accessible at rockymount.us/Ron in the future.

+Once again, Microsoft is evil, and these projects seem to benefit in no way from being on GitHub.

 This is W R "Ron" Spain, Jr.